listlessbird/poland-ai-ts-workshop/exercises/05-evals/05.4-integrating-into-a-system/explainer/readme.md

 ## The Eval

-We're inside an example eval here, and we're using `createChatStream` to create a stream of messages:
+We're inside [`evals/example.eval.ts`](./evals/example.eval.ts) here, and we're using `createChatStream` to create a stream of messages:

 ```ts
 evalite('Example', {